castep-docs/castep-docs/docs/tutorials/NEB/neb_tutorial.md

 ## Setting up the structures

 ### Setting up the initial and final states
-These and the local minima structures you want find the barrier between.
+These are the local minima structures you want to find the barrier between.
 They can be equivalent structures with e.g. a translation between them or they can be configurations with different energies (in which case your forward and reverse barriers will not be the same!).
 There are two crucial things to set up **before running the NEB** though:

 1. The end point structures must be fully relaxed (geometry optimised) before you start the NEB.
 2. The atoms must be in the correct order.
 A very common mistake is to use some third party tool to generate the final state from the initial state and end up with atoms that don't match the initial atom order.
 When CASTEP then goes to interpolate between the two structures, you end up with atoms "passing through each other", causing the calculation to blow up.
 Always check that the atoms connect up in the way you expect.

-The initial state is specified in the same way as the normal ionic positions in a .cell file. e.g.:
+The initial state is specified in the same way as the normal ionic positions in a .cell file, e.g.:

 ```
 %BLOCK positions_frac